Karimhamdymubarak/Naive_bayes_Spam_Classifier/README.md

 # Test_Project
-Using Naive Bayes classifier to classify mails to spam or ham
+Using Naive Bayes classifier to classify different mails to spam or ham